 From the 10 Indigenous recipients, five were from Indigenous Peoples Organizations and five from nongovernmental organization (private sector, foundation, philanthropic organization).
 There was only one non-Indigenous donor from government agency included in the survey respondents.
 There were four Indigenous donors from nongovernmental organizations.
-From those who identified as both donors and recipients, four were from Indigenous Peoples Organizations and two nongovernmental organizations.
+From those who identified as both donors and recipients, four were from Indigenous Peoples Organizations and two were from non-governmental organizations.